wearefine/wearefine.github.io/README.md

 - '[ "${TRAVIS_PULL_REQUEST}" != "false" ] || ./notify.sh'
 ```

-Finally generate and add the auth token required to make a new build.
-Using the [Travis CI CLI gem](https://github.com/travis-ci/travis.rb), login, generate a token, and encrypt it.
+Finally, using the [Travis CI CLI gem](https://github.com/travis-ci/travis.rb), login, generate a token, and encrypt it.
+The token is automatically added to `.travis.yml`.

 ```
 travis login --org